cranjesh/images-test/TheSoldiersLegacyThorough.md

 The morning light strengthened, justice finally illuminating the shadows of Blackwood Manor.

-As the study emptied, Holmes recounted his meeting with Mycroft and how, the previous night, he had finally uncovered the chest’s location.
+As the study emptied, Holmes recounted his meeting with Mycroft, the previous night, and how he had finally uncovered the chest’s location.

 ## Chapter 11: Holmes' Flashback Mycroft's Intervention